 Famous attractions: Caves where you can trek and go rock climbing

 6. Sakleshpur – Lose Yourself In Sprawling Plantations

-Sakleshpur is among the smaller and lesser known hill stations in Karnataka that is famous for its tea, coffee and spice plantations.
-There are two major tourist attractions in Sakleshpur—the Manjarabad Fort and the 600-year old Sakleshwara temple.
+Sakleshpur is among the smaller and lesser-known hill stations in Karnataka that is famous for its tea, coffee, and spice plantations.
+There are two major tourist attractions in Sakleshpur—the Manjarabad Fort and the 600-year-old Sakleshwara temple.
 Aside from these, the Bisle View Point is a beautiful spot that offers stunning views of the hills all around.
-You can see as far as the Pushpagiri, Dodda Betta and Kumara Parvatha Hills.
+You can see as far as the Pushpagiri, Dodda Betta, and Kumara Parvatha Hills.
 A favourite among locals, Sakleshpur is rapidly developing its tourism to other regions to establish itself as one of the best hill stations in Karnataka.
-Sakleshpur is known to be the home for one of the Shivlingas in the country and has a wide variety of flora and fauna.
+Sakleshpur is known to be the home of one of the Shivlingas in the country and has a wide variety of flora and fauna.